department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 </div>

 <div itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">What VA health care services can I get for free, no matter what priority group I'm in?</h3>
+<h3 itemprop="name">Are there any VA health care services that all Veterans can get for free?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You won't need to pay a copay for these services, no matter what priority group you're in:
+Yes.
+You won't pay a copay for any of these services, no matter your priority group or income level:

 - [Special registry exams to determine if you're at risk of health problems linked to your military service](/health-care/health-needs-conditions/health-issues-related-to-service-era/)
 - [Counseling and care for military sexual trauma (MST)](/health-care/health-needs-conditions/military-sexual-trauma/)